Tom Swift and His Electric Rifle: Homages

 Sixty years later a non-lethal weapon delivering an electric shock was developed by Jack Cover and marketed by Taser International under the name "Taser", an acronym for Thomas A. Swift's Electric Rifle.
 The middle initial 'A' is used to produce a word more pronounceable than "TSER", as no other name than "Tom Swift" is used for the book's hero.

-2015 film

-The cinematographic adaptation rights were acquired in 2007.
-Tom Swift and His Electric Rifle is a documentary film (later retitled "Killing Them Safely") about TASER International, the primary manufacturer of TASER weapons for law enforcement.
-The film premiered on April 17, 2015 in World Competition at the Tribeca Film Festival.
-National USA release of the film occurred on November 27, 2015.